droid-php/droid-doc/doc/configuration-reference/task.md

 ## `arguments`

-Covers:-

-- mapping of command args and opts (name: value)
-- how to value-less opt
-- placeholder substitution
-- file content and template rendering `@` and `!`

 The `arguments` property of a Task are the required and optional arguments passed to a Command when it is executed.
 It is a mapping of argument names to their values.
 The names and types of arguments of a command may be obtained